bhumika152/SQLAssistant/README.md

 # 🧠 NLP-SQL Search Engine

-A natural language to SQL query translation and retrieval system using PostgreSQL + pgvector + OpenAI embeddings, enabling users to query structured databases with human-like language.
+A natural language to SQL query translation and retrieval system using PostgreSQL + pgvector + Google gemini embeddings, enabling users to query structured databases with human-like language.

 # 📸 Demo Preview